UBIFS FAQ and HOWTO

 UBIFS cannot precisely predict how much data the user will be able to write to the file-system.
 There are several reasons for this - compression, write-back, space wastage at the end of logical eraseblocks, garbage-collection, etc. Please, refer this section for details.

-Note, JFFS2 also has problems with free space predictions, but in average, it reports much more accurate amount of free space.
+Note, JFFS2 also has problems with free space predictions, but on average, it reports free space much more accurately.
 However, JFFS2 may lie and report more free space than it actually has.
 For example, we experienced situations when JFFS2 reported 8MiB free space, while we were able to write only 2 MiB of data.
 This makes some user-space applications very unhappy.

-UBIFS also lies, but it always report less space that user may actually write.
-For example, it may report 2MiB of free space, but if you start writing to it, may be able to write 4MiB there (even if you have compression disabled).
+UBIFS also lies, but it always reports less space than the user may actually write.
+For example, it may report 2MiB of free space, but if you start writing to it, you may be able to write 4MiB (even if you have compression disabled).

 Thus, the only way to find out precise amount of free space is to fill up the file-system and see how much has been written.
 Try something like this: